CodeReviewDAO/dxd_codereview/Reviews/451 - Analytics & Portfolio Management for DeFi Automatic Market Makers (AMM)/1 - Establish Infrastructure & Proof of Concept/Second_Rewiew.md

 ### Project Documentation

-Initially project documentation was in a bad shape and missing some instructions but after reviewers comments and suggestion OP updated it.
-The README file provides the necessary information to get quick overview about project and have instructions and link to the documentation regarding [INSTALLATION](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/INSTALLATION.md) and [USAGE OWERWIEW](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/USAGE_OVERVIEW.md).
-Usage examples needed minor changes and OP immediatly updated them after reviewers suggestion.
+Initially project documentation was in a bad shape and missing some instructions but ,after reviewer's comments and suggestions, OP updated it.
+The README file provides the necessary information to get quick overview about project and have instructions and links to the documentation regarding [INSTALLATION](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/INSTALLATION.md) and [USAGE OWERWIEW](https://github.com/fluidefi/fluidefi-caspernet-aggregator-tools/blob/main/docs/USAGE_OVERVIEW.md).
+Usage examples needed minor changes and OP immediatly updated them after reviewer's suggestion.
 Now, Documentation has sufficient usage examples and instructions which execute without any errors.
 OP manage to try and execute all examples without any issues by following instructions.

 ![](assets/usageexample1.png)
 ![](assets/usageexample2.png)